mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 ---

 "Aey?
-Kip?"
+Kipnu?"
 I called as I entered his office.
 He chirped sleepily from a back room and I followed the call.

 "Hey I'm sorry to wake you but I need to talk."

 He shuffled around, looking confused, then pulled a light from his pocket and slid it onto the rails.
 His sleepy eyes were still partially covered by his eyehaw.

-"Lif?
+"Liffa?
 Oh, you surprised me.
 What brings you here?"

 "I'm going on a trip to the capital."

 "What?
 Why?"
 He asked, his eyes now completely open.

-"It's just something between Mel and me"
+"It's just something between Melna and me"

 "You're going all the way to the capital to settle an argument?
 Why can't you wait until she comes back?"